Ultra-processed food consumption associated with increased risk of heart disease, death.

 When foods are processed it may remove beneficial nutrients and other naturally occurring benefits, while adding non-beneficial nutrients and food additives.
 Processing also changes the physical structure of foods.
 The consumption of ultra-processed foods is linked with being overweight/obese, high blood pressure, metabolic syndrome, and Type 2 diabetes.

-Diet was assessed by mail using a food questionnaire where participants reported the frequency of consumption of certain foods in the previous year, with options ranging from <1 serving/months to ?6 servings/day.
+The diet was evaluated by mail using a food questionnaire in which participants reported the frequency of consuming certain foods in the previous year.
+The options ranged from less than one serving per month to greater than six servings per day.
 During in-person examinations trained personnel reviewed the questionnaires.
-The U.S. Department of Agriculture nutrient database was used to calculate nutrient intakes from reported dietary intakes.
+The U.S. Department of Agriculture’s nutrient database was used to calculate nutrient intakes from reported dietary intakes.

 Using a modified version of the NOVA framework, which classifies foods according to the extent and purpose of the industrial processing they undergo, researchers classified food questionnaire food items into five categories: